 What would they fight for?

-In WWE the third party interaction issue is really hot on Twitter but in reality we’re talking maybe 20 people out of well over 100 wrestlers who were on Twitch.
-Do you really think the other 90 are going to go on strike so that 20 people can keep doing it?
+In WWE the third party interaction issue is really hot on Twitter but in reality we’re talking less than half of over 200 wrestlers who were on Twitch.
+Do you really think the others are going to go on strike so that 50 people can keep doing it?
 Would you?
-As someone who is in a union I can tell you something that specific to a few people that’s a no go.
+As someone who is in a union I can tell you something that specific to a few people is a hard sell.
 What about something like paying their travel expenses?
 Well, we don’t know what they’re writing off on their taxes from that and how they make out from it.
 It is very possible that the write off is a better move than the company paying.
 Same applies to health insurance where paying out of pocket is often going to be better than a high premium/high deductible policy.
 Unless they show us their finances we really have no idea how these things work out for them at the highest levels in the major companies.
 Same goes for the independent contractor label.
 It sounds bad on Twitter but there are advantages to being one in their line of work so we don’t know what’s best for them.
 Way too many people speaking on it have a Wikipedia amount of knowledge on it, including Andrew Yang.
 All those things, were they put to vote in a hypothetical union may not even get voted for by the members themselves.

 There are also specific issues that exist working for different companies or working as an indie.
 Some places it’s getting paid at all, some places it’s how much you can get paid, etc. And different people in the same companies have different concerns.
 To the majority of the WWE wrestlers Twitch isn’t an issue.
 Maybe they’re upset for their friends but are they going to go on strike over it?
 Are they willing to quit over it, or not sign/re-sign when an offer is made?
 Bruno Sammartino was known for making sure the guys who worked the shows he was booked on got more money because the gate was bigger.
 Who’s willing to do that kind of thing in 2020?
 Which brings me to my next question….